Isabella-Mitchell/lonely-house/README.md

 ## Storage & Hosting

 - [Heroku](https://id.heroku.com/login)
   - Heroku is the deployment source I used for this project.
-I'm also using it for the Postgres relational database

 - [Github](https://github.com/)
   - Github was used to create and store the project repository.